 This post is an exploration of the qualitative differences between what we might call The Literary Short Story compared to short narratives enjoyed by a wider audience — we might call it The Genre Short Story, with no hierarchy between the two and no value judgement whatsoever.
 The Genre Short Story has a function equivalent to a novel.

-Some commentators use the words ‘Plotted’ and ‘Planned’ to describe the difference rather than ‘Lyrical’ and ‘Genre’.
+Some commentators use the words ‘Plotted’ and ‘Planned’ to describe the difference.
+Others say ‘Lyrical’ and ‘Genre’.

 The sequence of events is crucial in some genres.
 In mystery, for instance, the writer drops clues.
 The order of events is crucial in building the mystery and creating suspense.